healthdatasafe/demo-dr-form/README.md

 - Sees a short presentation of HDS including a link to the HDS web site for more details.
 - Can register for HDS or sign in

-When signed in the patient sees a form to complete.
-If the patient is returning to the form he can update existing data.
+When signed in, the patient sees a form to complete.
+If the patient is returning to the form, he can update existing data.

 - As an opt-in the patient can allow HDS to access non-medical data in order to present HDS concepts and capabilities during patient webinars.

 The patient also has a page to see who has or had access to his data.

-The doctor has a page where he can see individuals' data and aggregated data and export it.
+The doctor has a page where he can see individuals' data, aggregate data and export it.

 ## Logic drafting